hanjingo/doc/SYSTEM_DESIGN/dns.md

 - Content Delivery Network(CDN) Caching
 - Host File Caching

+### Layers of DNS Caching

+DNS caching occurs at different layers in the system to improve performance and reduce repeated DNS lookups.

+- Router-Level DNS Caching

+  Routers cache DNS queries locally for connected devices, reducing external DNS requests and improving network efficiency.

+- DNS Resolver (ISP/Third-Party) Caching

+  DNS resolvers cache responses for multiple users, reducing the need to query authoritative servers repeatedly and improving resolution speed.

+- Content Delivery Network (CDN) Caching

+  CDNs cache content and help route users to the nearest server, reducing latency and improving load times.

+- Host File Caching

+  The hosts file acts as a manual override, allowing systems to resolve domain names before making any DNS query.

-### TTL(Time to Live)
+### TTL (Time to Live)

-Time to Live dictates how long DNS record should be stored in the cache memory before it is considered outdated and must be discarded or refreshed.
+Time to Live dictates how long a DNS record should be stored in the cache memory before it is considered outdated and must be discarded or refreshed.
 TTL is measured in seconds.

 ![ttl_working](res/ttl_working.png)